KW-M/OpenCTD/SSROV CTD/Hardware/Electronics/PCB/README.md

-# OpenCTD PCB
+# OpenCTD SSROV PCB

-The OpenCTD main board is designed using [KiCad](https://www.kicad.org/).
+The OpenCTD main board is designed using [KiCad](https://www.kicad.org/) and made to be fabricated and assembled using JLCPCB.

+prebuilt gerber and assembly files can be found in [./OpenCTD-CircuitBoard/ssrov-kicad-openctd/production/](./OpenCTD-CircuitBoard/ssrov-kicad-openctd/production/) video guide on ordering will be shared soon